How Many People Die From Heroin?

 How Does Naloxone Help Prevent Heroin-Related Deaths?

-Naloxone can quickly restore normal breathing and save the life of a person who is overdosing on both illicit opioids like heroin and prescription opioids.
+Naloxone can quickly restore normal breathing.
+This can save the life of a person who is overdosing on illicit opioids like heroin or prescription opioids.

 Quick Naloxone Facts

-- Naloxone is an opioid receptor antagonist, meaning it binds to opioid receptors and reverses or blocks the drug’s effects.
+- Naloxone is an opioid receptor antagonist.
+It binds to opioid receptors and reverses or blocks the drug’s effects.

-- It is a safe medication used widely by emergency medical personnel and other first responders to prevent opioid overdose deaths.
+- It is used widely by emergency personnel to prevent opioid overdose deaths.
 Unfortunately, by the time a person overdosing is treated, it is often too late.

-- Naloxone distribution programs provide naloxone kits to opioid users, friends, family members and others who may be in a position to administer it more quickly and save the lives of people at risk of heroin overdose.13
+- Naloxone distribution programs provide naloxone kits to opioid users and those who can administer it more quickly.13

-- A naloxone distribution program in Massachusetts reduced opioid overdose deaths by an estimated 11% in 19 communities implementing it, without increasing opioid use.13
+- A naloxone distribution program in Massachusetts reduced opioid overdose deaths by an estimated 11% in 19 communities..13

 - From 1996 to 2014, at least 26,500 opioid overdoses in the U.S. were reversed by lay people using naloxone.13

-While naloxone has proven efficacy in reversing opioid overdoses, it is not a cure for addiction.
-Many people saved with naloxone still end up suffering a fatal overdose at some point, which is why addiction treatment is so crucial.
+Naloxone has proven efficacy in reversing opioid overdoses.
+But it is not a cure for addiction.
+Many people saved with naloxone still end up suffering a fatal overdose at some point.
+For this reason, addiction treatment is so crucial.